Eleventh Night: Safety and environmental harm

 Eleventh Night bonfires have raised health and safety concerns, as well as environmental ones.
 Bonfires are often built to be as large as possible.
 Some are built near houses and other buildings, which need to be boarded up and doused with water by firefighters to protect them.
 In some cases, homes have caught fire, and bonfires have collapsed near crowds and onto roads.
 According to the BBC, clean-up and road repairs due to bonfire damage "costs thousands of pounds every year".
 Another concern is the pollution caused.
 Tyres are burnt in some bonfires, despite bans by bodies such as Belfast City Council.
 Tyres produce many toxic chemical compounds when burnt, and therefore pose a major health issue.

-Many of the crates used are dyed blue or red, these contain Sulfuryl fluoride (marked as 'SF') or Methyl Bromide (marked as 'MB'), the companies that produce them warn people not to burn them due to the toxicity released which can cause significant damage to the lungs, liver and kidneys.
+Many of the crates used are dyed blue or red; these contain Sulfuryl fluoride (marked as 'SF') or Methyl Bromide (marked as 'MB').
+The companies that produce them warn against burning them due to the toxicity released which can cause significant damage to the lungs, liver and kidneys.

 Although there are laws that could regulate dangerous bonfires, authorities are wary of enforcing them due to the threat of loyalist violence.

 In July 2022, a bonfire-builder died after falling from a 50 ft tall bonfire in Larne.

-In July 2025, a bonfire near the Westlink and Donegall Road in Belfast led to the PSNI declaring a major incident as the bonfire was near an electrical substation that supplies both Belfast City Hospital and Royal Victoria Hospital.
+In July 2025, a bonfire near the Westlink and Donegall Road in Belfast led to the Police Service of Northern Ireland declaring a major incident as the bonfire was near an electrical substation that supplies both Belfast City Hospital and Royal Victoria Hospital.
 After consulting with various groups, the PSNI said they would not assist Belfast City Council with the removal of the bonfire.